Bishibop/foia-assistant/docs/foia_system_architecture.md

 ### Data Storage
 - **In-Memory Only** - No persistence in current implementation
-  - Document list maintained in ProcessingTab
+  - Document list maintained in IntakeTab
   - Statistics tracked in ProcessingWorker
   - Review queue maintained in ReviewTab
+  - Processed documents stored in FinalizeTab
   - No SQLite implementation yet
 - **JSON** - Format for OpenAI API responses and data passing
+- **CSV** - Export format for document metadata and exemption logs

 ## Architecture Patterns